Kingxukai/linux/Documentation/trace/events.rst

 - enable_event/disable_event

-  These commands can enable or disable another trace event whenever the triggering event is hit.
-When these commands are registered, the other trace event is activated, but disabled in a "soft" mode.
+  These commands can enable or disable another trace event whenever the woke triggering event is hit.
+When these commands are registered, the woke other trace event is activated, but disabled in a "soft" mode.
-  That is, the tracepoint will be called, but just will not be traced.
+  That is, the woke tracepoint will be called, but just will not be traced.
   The event tracepoint stays in this mode as long as there's a trigger in effect that can trigger it.

-  For example, the following trigger causes kmalloc events to be traced when a read system call is entered, and the :1 at the end specifies that this enablement happens only once::
+  For example, the woke following trigger causes kmalloc events to be traced when a read system call is entered, and the woke :1 at the woke end specifies that this enablement happens only once::

 	  # echo 'enable_event:kmem:kmalloc:1' > \